 "The content and results were far from what we were looking for.
 This was my first year, so I was in an unfamiliar environment and playing at home in an outdoor stadium for a year was different.
 Now that I've experienced it all, I won't be able to make excuses next year.
 I think we'll be scrutinized even more closely as a team as we try to make a comeback, so I just want to respond with good results."

-Lotte's Shuta Ishikawa pitched in 19 games and 103 1/3 innings this season, his first year since the transfer, with a record of 4 wins and 7 losses and ERA of 4.62.
+In his first year with the team this season, Lotte's Shuta Ishikawa pitched 103 1/3 innings in 19 games, recording 4 wins and 7 losses ERA of 4.62.

-On December 11th of last year, he announced his joining, saying, "I have decided to start the next stage of baseball career with Chiba Lotte Marines."
-At his joining press conference on December 19th, he stated his determination, saying, "I will do my best to live up to expectations."
+On December 11 last year, he decided to join baseball, saying, "I have decided to start the next stage of my life at Chiba Lotte Marines."
+At a press conference on December 19, he expressed his determination, saying, "I will do my best to live up to the expectations of the company.

 This was his first spring training camp in Ishigaki Island since the transfer.
 "I feel like I'm working in a really comfortable environment, and I think I'm doing what I want to do."
 On February 2nd, he took to bullpen for the first time since the transfer, throwing 34 pitches against Toshiya Sato.
 On February 14th, he pitched in his first live BP since the transfer, throwing 20 pitches and closer the number of hit hits to three, and broke the bat of Daito Yamamoto with an inside fastball.

-He made his first appearance in a real game on February 26th at the 2025 Spring Miyazaki Baseball Games against Orix Buffaloes, and pitched three innings in an exhibition game against DeNA on March 4th, barely throwing cutter.
-When asked if his preparations for the opening game were a factor, he said, "The percentage can change during the game, so it's not like I'm trying to throw more cutter is when my other pitches aren't as good, but I just want to throw a variety of balls evenly."
+He made his first appearance in a real game on February 26th at the 2025 Miyazaki Baseball Games against Orix Buffaloes, and then on March 4th, in an exhibition game against DeNA, he pitched three innings but hardly threw cutter.
+When asked if this was related to his preparations for the opening of the season, he said, "The percentage can change during a game, so it's not like I'm trying to throw more of them.
+However, I think that the reason I might throw more cutter is if my other pitches aren't performing well, but my feeling is that I want to throw all my pitches evenly."

 In his final appearance of the exhibition season on March 18th closer Rakuten, he pitched five runs inning and threw a full range of pitches, including fastball, curveballs, cutter, fork, and change-up.

-On March 25th, he pitched five innings in a game against Rakuten Eagles 's second team, and after pitching 19 inning in five games in total with both the first and second teams, he was ready for regular season.
+In a game against Rakuten Eagles 's minor league team on March 25, he pitched five innings, and after pitching a total of 19 inning in five games across both the major and minor league teams, he was ready to play in a major league regular season.

 "I think it's important to always be in a position where I can take a fighting pose without getting injured, and if I get injured I won't be able to show my fighting spirit, so no matter where I am, I want to be able to show that I'm fighting."